Live Chat with Tek representatives

 - Auto-zero: User can deskew probes from menu for each channel

-Power integrity Analysis plays a very critical role especially with highly-integrated system on chip and microprocessor designs in which multiple technologies interface together.
+Power integrity analysis plays a critical role especially with highly-integrated system on chip and microprocessor designs in which multiple technologies interface together.
 It is important to look at each DC line to see if the power supplied is within the tolerance band of a target system or device.
-The typical applications can be found across almost all industries that need power conversion and have multiple DC voltage levels in the circuit design.
+The typical applications can be found across industries that need power conversion and have multiple DC voltage levels in the circuit design.
 Some examples include:

 Mobiles, Computers, and Tablets